-Pilate symbolically tries to cleanse himself: he took water and washed his hands before the crowd, saying, “I am innocent of this man’s blood; see to it yourselves.”
+Pilate symbolically tries to cleanse himself.
+The text says: he took water and washed his hands before the crowd, saying, “I am innocent of this man’s blood; see to it yourselves.”

 In the face of intense pressure, Pilate can’t bring himself to do the right thing.

 He offers up an option.
 Pilate has a custom of annually releasing one prisoner.
 There is Barabbas who is a killer and an instigator of insurrection.
 Or they can have Jesus who is totally innocent.
 And they select Barabbas.

 The Roman guards later mock Jesus.
 They make a crown of thorns, they hand him a reed as a makeshift scepter, they put a robe on him.
 They bow down and say “Hail, king of the Jews.”
 But again they play into the irony.
 Because Jesus IS the king.
 He’s the king of kings.